meekostuff/HTMLDecor/README.md

 Navigation
 ----------

 If `history.pushState` is available then HTMLDecor will conditionally over-ride the default browser behavior when links are clicked.
-If the target of the link is a document that specifies the same decor as the current page then it can be merged into the current page in a _similar_ way to the startup merging of decor and document.
+If the @href of the link is a document that specifies the same decor as the current page then it can be merged into the current page in a _similar_ way to the startup merging of decor and document.

 Some links are not appropriate for this and are ignored by HTMLDecor: